nautobot/nautobot/nautobot/docs/installation/region-and-site-data-migration-guide.md

 In Nautobot 2.0.0, all the `Region` and `Site` related data models are being migrated to use `Location`.
 Below is a comprehensive guide for Nautobot App developers to migrate their `Region` and `Site` related data models to `Location`.

 We will be using `ExampleModel` as a relatively simple and hands-on example throughout this guide to better your understanding of the migration process.

+!!!important
+    Before you follow the guide, please make sure that these operations are completed:
+        1. Make sure your working Nautobot is on Version 1.5.x with baseline migrations all run.
+        2. Stop Nautobot Server.
+        3. Update installed version of Nautobot to 2.0.0.
+        4. Run `nautobot-server migrate dcim 0030_migrate_region_and_site_data_to_locations`.
+(This step will ensure that `("dcim", "0030_migrate_region_and_site_data_to_locations")` is applied to your Nautobot instance and that `("dcim", "0034_remove_region_and_site")` is **not** applied.)
+    After you complete those operations, follow the guide below for each of your installed apps to:
+        1. Make all necessary migration files for each app.
+        2. Run `nautobot-server migrate [app_name]` to apply those migration files to each app.
+        3. Finally, Start Nautobot Server after **all** the migration files are applied and **all** your affected apps are updated.

 ### Add Location Fields to Site and Region Related Data Models